Bridget Regan: Career

 Since 2006, Regan has appeared in various television shows and in films.
 In 2008, she began filming Legend of the Seeker, a television show based on Terry Goodkind's Sword of Truth series.
 She portrayed Mother Confessor Kahlan Amnell, which earned her a cult following.
 A natural redhead, Regan dyed her hair brown for the role.
 In 2009, she ventured into producing with Camp Wanatachi, a musical that ran in New York at La MaMa Experimental Theatre Club.

 Regan was cast as a lead for the proposed television series The Frontier in 2012.

 In 2013, she began a recurring role in the fifth season of the USA Network crime drama White Collar as Rebecca Lowe/Rachel Turner, a brief love interest of Neal Caffrey.
 That same year, she joined the series Beauty & the Beast for a multi-episode arc as Alex, the ex-fiancée of Vincent Keller (Jay Ryan).

 In 2014, Regan was cast in a recurring role in Jane the Virgin, as Rose, a former lawyer, later criminal mastermind, who is involved in a complicated same-sex love affair.
 Also that year, she had a small role in John Wick, as Addy.

 In 2014, Regan was cast in the recurring role of Dottie Underwood for 2015 in the comic book-based television series Agent Carter.

-In 2016, Regan portrayed military surgeon Megan Hunt in episode 8, season 13 of "Grey's Anatomy."
+In 2016, Regan portrayed military surgeon Megan Hunt in episode 8, season 13 of Grey's Anatomy.
 The show later recast the role with Abigail Spencer replacing Regan.

 In 2016, Regan was added to the cast of the TNT drama series The Last Ship for the show's third season, playing the role of Sasha Cooper, a current diplomat in Asia and a former Navy Intelligence Officer.

 In 2021, Regan was cast as Poison Ivy in the third season of The CW drama series Batwoman.

-In 2024 she will be seen as Barb in "Things Like This", directed by Max Talisman.

-In 2025, she played Moira Blake on ABC's 9-1-1, where her actions led to the “death” of beloved original cast member Captain Robert (Bobby) Wade Nash.
+In 2025, she appeared in the film Things Like This, directed by Max Talisman.
+The same year, she played Moira Blake on ABC's 9-1-1, where her actions led to the death of original cast member Captain Robert (Bobby) Wade Nash.

 Personal life

 Regan is married to Eamon O'Sullivan, a writer she met in New Zealand while filming Legend of the Seeker.
 They have two children.

 From 2009 to 2013, Regan was selected by comic book fans and critics as their ideal choice to portray Wonder Woman.

+In 2025, Regan was briefly hospitalised in Prague for food poisoning while filming for a season 8 episode of The Rookie.